iiasa/message-ix-models/doc/global/energy/resource/fossilfuel.rst

 Fossil Fuel Reserves and Resources
 ====================================
 The availability and costs of fossil fuels influences the future development of the energy system, and therewith future mitigation challenges.
 Understanding the variations in fossil fuel availability and the underlying extraction cost assumptions across the SSPs is hence important.
-Our fossil energy resource assumptions in MESSAGE are derived from various sources, including global databases such as The Federal Institute for Geosciences and Natural Resources (BGR, 2024 :cite:`bgr_energiedaten_2024`) and The U.S. Geological Survey
+Our fossil energy resource assumptions in |MESSAGEix| are derived from various sources, including global databases such as The Federal Institute for Geosciences and Natural Resources (BGR, 2024 :cite:`bgr_energiedaten_2024`) and The U.S. Geological Survey
 (`USGS <https://www.usgs.gov/energy-and-minerals/energy-resources-program/science/energy-resources>`_), as well as market reports and outlooks provided by different energy institutes and agencies.
 The availability of fossil energy resources in different regions under different socio-economic assumptions are then aligned with the storylines of the individual SSPs